Learn more about trading with eToro

 What should you know about day trading and tax in Australia?

 You are responsible for paying capital gains tax on any profits you make while day trading.
 However, day trading losses are tax-deductible.
-That means your amount of loss can be removed from your gains on your return.
-If you lose more than you profit while day trading, you most likely can claim at least a portion of those capital losses on your tax return.
+This means that your amount of loss can be removed from your gains on your return.
+If you lose more than you profit while day trading, you can most likely claim at least a portion of those capital losses on your tax return.

 Day trading activities can also be considered share trading as a business by the ATO.
 This is determined based on the goals of your day trading, your trade volume and how you organise your day trading.